-Nominating and Corporate Governance Committee.
+Nominating and Corporate Governance Committee .
 Our nominating and corporate governance committee is currently comprised of Messrs.
 Stuka and Weinstein and Dr. Barer, each of whom qualify as an independent director under Section 5605(a)(2) of the rules of the Nasdaq Stock Market.
 Mr. Stuka is the chairman of our nominating and corporate governance committee.
 The nominating and corporate governance committee identifies and recommends to our board of directors individuals qualified to be director nominees.
-In addition, the nominating and corporate governance committee and assess our code of business conduct and ethics and our corporate governance guidelines.
-The nominating and corporate governance committee also makes recommendations for changes to our code of business conduct and ethics and our corporate governance and oversees the evaluation of our board of directors and our corporate governance and oversees the evaluation of our board of directors and our corporate governance and oversees the evaluation of our board of directors and our corporate governance and oversees the evaluation of our board of directors and our corporate governance and oversees the evaluation of our board of directors and our management.
+In addition, the nominating and corporate governance committee recommends to our board of directors the members and chairman of each board committee who will periodically review and assess our code of business conduct and ethics and our corporate governance guidelines.
+The nominating and corporate governance committee also makes recommendations for changes to our code of business conduct and ethics and our corporate governance guidelines to our board of directors, reviews any other matters related to our corporate governance and oversees the evaluation of our board of directors and our management.

-Compensation Committee.
+Compensation Committee .
 Our compensation committee is currently comprised of Messrs.
 Stuka and Weinstein and Dr. Barer, each of whom qualify as an independent director under Section 5605(a)(2) of the rules of the Nasdaq Stock Market.
 Mr. Weinstein is the chairman of our compensation committee.
 The compensation committee reviews and approves our salary and benefits policies, including compensation of executive officers and directors.
 The compensation committee also administers our stock option plans and recommends and approves grants of stock options under such plans.